aybkeydn/aybkeydn/README.md

 # 💫 About Me:
-I'm currently working on html,css and javascript
+I'm currently working on html,css,javascript and figma.

 ## 🌐 Socials: